DhanishKanithi/FlightsAndSearchServics/README.md

 - Once you have added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
 ```

+## DB Design
+  - Airplane Table
+  - Flight
+  - Airport
+  - City

+  - A flight belongs to an airplane but one airplane can have multiple flights.
+  - A city has many airports but one airport has only one city.
+  - One airport can have many flights but a flightd belongs to one airport.

+## Flights Table

+- id - unique id to identify the flights